MIAGE Course Descriptions - Core Courses

 Seven total (21 credits); eight (24 credits) if internship required

 Introductory course designed to prepare students for success throughout their MIAGE program.
 Provides students with foundational knowledge of the disciplines that support the program's curriculum and how those fields connect to inform international affairs and global enterprise.
 Familiarizes students with the foundations of the three sectors that provide infrastructure, services and goods in international affairs and global enterprise: public organizations (governments and NGOs), non-profit organizations, and for profit organizations (corporations and small businesses).
 Guides students in the early development of their post-MIAGE career goals.
 Introduces students to foundational principles of public and quasi-public governance, non-profit management, and corporate strategy and management.
+You can view the syllabus here.

 Meets with 5520.
 A two part course, in sequence.
 Part I is a microeconomics focus, emphasizing firm and industrial organization, imperfect competition theory and empirical evidence; Part II is a macroeconomics focus, emphasizing national development interactions with the MNE and international trade and empirical evidence.
+You can view the syllabus here.

 One course required.
 To be selected from the options listed under electives.